Piment Fort

-Piment Fort was a popular Quebec humoristic game show hosted by Normand Brathwaite which aired on TVA from 1993 to 2001.
+Piment Fort is a Quebec humoristic game show hosted by Normand Brathwaite which aired on TVA from 1993 to 2001.
 Piment Fort means "hot pepper" in French.

 A revival of the show had been announced as part of TVA's 2016 Winter TV season.

 Overview

 The show's concept was to invite three humorists a week and to make them participate in a variety of games which led them to crack jokes and tell funny stories.

-The show was recorded in front of a live audience (18 years and older, because there were alcoholic drinks served) in Montreal's Café Campus located at 57 Prince-Arthur East.
+The show was recorded in front of a live audience in Montreal's Café Campus.
 After each game, the audience was asked to vote for the player who made the best joke or story.
 The winning player received a hot pepper as a trophy.
 If the vote was close, each player received a pepper.

 List of games

 This is a list of games played on the show.
 Each game was associated with a different hat worn by the host and decorated according to the game's theme.